Used correctly, images can be used to help a website’s SEO influence.

 Of course, you’ve already resized and compressed the image for fast download.
-Here’s video letting you know why you should resize images for the web.
+Here’s a video letting you know why you should resize images for the web.

 Now save the image according to the subject matter and page content.

 File names should reflect the image content and where possible, use key phrases chosen for the page.

 - Good practice says that I should save this image as large-blood-hound.jpg.